Beaudesert Town Centre Revitalisation Project

 Beaudesert Gateway Stage 2

-Upgrade parklands with amphitheater, shelters, new public toilet and playspace.
+Upgrade parklands with amphitheatre, shelters and new public toilet facility.

 Brisbane Street Improvements